Asashou/notes/03_collections_files/03_outline.md

                 - tuple expansion allows for multiple assignment:
                     - `a, b, c = (1, 2, 3)` or simply `a, b, c = 1, 2, 3`
                 - methods: `.count()`, `.index()`
+                - tuples can be used to `return` multiple values from a function
             - lists
                 - init with `[]` or `list()`
                 - extra methods: `.append(value)`, `.clear()`,